Skip to content

 I just don't like the cut of this guy's jib, folks.
 He's locker room cancer.
 Not only is he injuring himself with his bad decisions, but he's injuring the entire rest of the team, infecting them with locker room leukemia.
 He is injured.

 Manziel was released by the Browns in March 2016, never played in the NFL again, and had well-documented off-field issues.
-This was actually a correct read despite the satirical framing.
+This was a correct read despite the satirical framing.

 Void